Peace of Mind Lecture Series

 In support of the mission of FACES to improve the quality of life for those living with epilepsy and seizures, the Comprehensive Epilepsy Center offers a series of free lectures to the public to help educate patients and family members.
 Lectures are provided by doctors and other professionals affiliated with the CEC.
 All lectures are free, and anyone is welcome to attend the Peace of Mind lectures.
 If you wish to attend a lecture, please register online or call the FACES office.
 Registration for lectures will be available online once details for the lecture have been finalized.
 Online registration is currently available only for the upcoming lecture.

-Pills & Your Brain: How they get there, How they work and How they are cleared
+September 16, 2015 Pills & Your Brain: How they get there, how they work & how they are cleared

-September 16, 2015: This lecture will discuss the way medications are absorbed into the blood, the brain and how they act in the neurons.
-Then will explain the mechanisms in which medications are inactivated and removed from our bodies.
-Medication interactions and how our genes dictate medication processing will be explained.
+This lecture discusses the way medications are absorbed into the blood, the brain and how they act in the neurons.
+Then explans the mechanisms in which medications are inactivated and removed from our bodies.
+Medication interactions and how our genes dictate medication processing will also be explained.